Authorization

-In authorized mode, the VDL servers only accept the query if it is accompanied by list of digital signatures; one signature for each pre-configured approver.
+In authorized mode, the engine servers only accept the query if it is accompanied by list of digital signatures; one signature for each pre-configured approver.
 Approvers hold a secret signing key, that they use to generate the digital signatures.
 For each signing key there is a unique associated verification key, that may be distributed publicly.
-The VDL servers are configured with the verification keys of each approver, and they use the verification keys to check whether the signatures on the queries that they receive are valid.
+The engine servers are configured with the verification keys of each approver, and they use the verification keys to check whether the signatures on the queries that they receive are valid.

 Besides the signatures of the approvers, there is a second level of signatures present, because the analyst that uses crandas also signs the query.
 The reason behind this is to ensure that only the intended analyst can execute the approved query and obtain its results.
 To accomplish this, the user of crandas will generate an analyst key, which like the above also consists of two parts: a secret signing key, and a public verification key.
 The approvers include the verification key of the analyst in their approval.
 When crandas wants to execute a query, it first signs the query itself using the secret analyst key.
-It then sends the query, together with the signatures from the approvers, to the VDL server.
+It then sends the query, together with the signatures from the approvers, to the engine server.

-Generating keys#
+Generating keys

-In case the VDL servers are hosted on-premise, the keys can also be generated locally.
+In case the engine nodes are hosted on-premise, the keys can also be generated locally.
 To execute queries in authorized mode, queries are signed twice: by the approvers who approve the query, and by the analyst who executes them.
 Both approvers and analysts sign the query using their secret signing key.
 To each signing key there is a corresponding verification key, that may be distributred publicly, and that can be used to verify the digital signature.

 To generate a signing key and corresponding verification key, the user [2] may use the generate_key.py script that comes with crandas.